 Contrast Sensitivity Function (CSF): The visual system’s ability to process spatial or temporal information about objects and their backgrounds under varying lighting conditions.
 CSF is more sensitive than visual acuity.

 Ocular Dominance: A physiological preeminence, priority, or preference of one eye over the other.
 This is important in many sports because research has shown the dominant eye to process information approximately 14 milliseconds faster.
 A larger activation area in the primary visual cortex of the dominant eye may also exist.

 Depth Discrimination and Spatial Localization: An important element of any sports vision evaluation.
 Distance depth perception is tested in our screenings.

 Ocular Alignment: The precise alignment of the two eyes, triggered by retinal image disparity, is responsible for providing a significant amount of information regarding object location.

 Peripheral Awareness: We test both peripheral awareness and split attention (balancing attention between central and peripheral targets).

 Speed of Recognition: From quarterbacks to batters, many athletes need an incredibly quick and accurate speed of recognition.

-Visual Coincidence Anticipation: Many sports involve reaction and responses to visual information approaching the athlete.
+Visual Coincidence Anticipation: Many sports involve reactions and responses to visual information approaching the athlete.
 This presents a significant advantage in determining and executing the most appropriate motor responses.
-Tested with Wayne Speed-trac, the instrument’s speed can be calibrated to simulate various parameters (pitch speed or 25 yard pass).
+Tested with Wayne Speed-trac, the instrument’s speed can be calibrated to simulate various parameters (pitch speed or a 25-yard pass).

-Ocular Health Assessment: We often also recommend IOP and fundus photos done for documentation/ screening for need of further evaluation.
+Ocular Health Assessment: We often also recommend evaluating intraocular pressure (IOP) and taking fundus photos for documentation/screening to see if further evaluation is necessary.